virasana/SupportTicket/README.md

 =============

-This is a project to demonstrate some of the technoloies that I am working on:
+This is a project to demonstrate some of the technologies that I am working on, to demonstrate DevOps best practices.

 # Overview
 Support Ticket is a simple application which allows you to capture support tickets into a database.